“I highly recommend it.”

 I recommend hiring a lawyer early on in the process, to make sure that you don't miss anything important.

-As you can see, you can either say "I recommend (noun)" or "I recommend (doing something)".
+As you can see, you can either say "I recommend (a thing)" or "I recommend (doing something)".

 When you use this phrase, it just sounds like a simple suggestion.
 It doesn't sound especially bossy, polite, helpful, or rude.